alphagov/govuk-frontend/docs/contributing/coding-standards/js.md

 ## Formatting and linting

-GOV.UK Frontend uses [standardjs](http://standardjs.com/), an opinionated JavaScript linter.
+GOV.UK Frontend uses [JavaScript Standard Style](https://standardjs.com), an opinionated JavaScript linter.
 All JavaScript files follow its conventions, and it runs on GitHub Actions to ensure that new pull requests are in line with them.

-The standard docs have a [complete list of rules and some reasoning behind them](http://standardjs.com/rules.html).
+The standard docs have a [complete list of rules and some reasoning behind them](https://standardjs.com/rules.html).

 Read more about [running standard manually, or in your editor, on the 'JavaScript coding style' page of the GDS Way](https://gds-way.cloudapps.digital/manuals/programming-languages/js.html#linting).